S.Africa deputy finance minister urges central bank to print money to fund gov't -report

 The government would also be keen to avoid a situation like neighbour Zimbabwe, whose runaway money-printing to pay its bills triggered massive hyperinflation a decade ago.

-(Reporting by Tim Cocks Additional reporting by Alexander Winning Editing by Frances Kerry)
+(Reporting by Tim Cocks Additional reporting by Alexander Winning Editing by Frances Kerry and Toby Chopra)

 ((tim.cocks@thomsonreuters.com;))